 For the more casual of Summer days, there are a number of staple pieces to keep in your wardrobe.
-For your upper half, stick with a chambray or a seersucker shirt.
+For your upper half, stick with a chambray or a seersucker short-sleeved shirt.
 Chambray, a thin cotton plain-weave fabric, is an excellent choice for Summer, as is seersucker, also a thin cotton fabric, though it sits further away from the skin due to puckering in the fabric, so your Summer days are as comfortable as possible.
 Use these fabrics in lighter colors for a casual-cool look.
-Another staple is the Cuban collar shirt – an open, notch-lapel shirt collar, short sleeves, and a boxy shape, usually constructed from cotton, like most Summer shirt staples.
+Henleys are a great option as well: collarless pullovers with round necklines and a placket at the neck with several buttons.

 If it happens to be on the breezier side, you’ve got options for outerwear, too.
 A tried-and-true staple is the overshirt, also known as the shirt-jacket.
 These are essentially button-up shirts made of a thicker material than your average shirt.
 They’re not too bulky, and fly under the radar in most situations.
 Another option is the bomber jacket.
 The bomber jacket is often leather, with a ribbed, gathered waistband and matching cuffs.
 It’s great for windy days, but is not hooded, so it’s not as great for rain.
 If there’s a chance of Summer showers in your neck of the woods, try an Anorak – a water-proof, hooded pull-over.
 It offers protection from the elements and can be worn with most casual Summer looks.